The dark heart of dressage: What really goes on behind the stable doors?

 “We can see that there has been a shift in our value set, and it is our responsibility as management to ensure that our training and treatment of horses takes place in the best way.
 We can see in the programmes that this has not happened.
 We can and must do better.”

-Helgstrand Dressage added that, both prior to the recordings being taken and since, they have “thoroughly reviewed” work processes and “introduced a large number of measures and improvement points for our animal welfare, business conduct and conditions for our employees.”
+Helgstrand Dressage added that, both before and since the recordings were made, they had “thoroughly reviewed” the processes in place at the centre and “introduced a large number of measures and improvement points for our animal welfare, business conduct and conditions for our employees”.

 However, the stables are not the first to come under fire, and Dujardin isn’t the first to be suspended under investigation for breaching animal welfare rules.
-In February, former Olympian dressage rider Cesar Parra was suspended while the FEI examined an “appalling and abhorrent training video”, during which a horse is twice hit on the neck or head while being ridden in training.
+In February this year, former Olympian dressage rider Cesar Parra was suspended while the FEI examined an “appalling and abhorrent training video” in which a horse is twice hit on the neck or head while being ridden.

-Those in the dressage community participating in the difficult sport point out that training must be strict to achieve the excellence that’s demanded of horses and riders and say they not only treat their horses with absolute care, but adhere to welfare guidelines.
-They also make the point that the whip is a “legal enhancement aid for training horses” and say it’s a ‘few bad apples’ who neglect their animals in order to win at any price because the stakes at elite level are so high.
+Those in the dressage community who participate in this difficult sport point out that training must be strict to achieve the excellence that’s demanded of horses and riders.
+They say that they not only treat their horses with absolute care, but adhere to welfare guidelines.
+They also make the point that the whip is a “legal enhancement aid for training horses”, and say that it’s “a few bad apples” who neglect their animals in order to win at any price because the stakes at elite level are so high.

 At the heart of it, of course, is money.
-Andreas Helgstrand, who owns the highly-esteemed stables – is at the helm of a multi-million-pound empire and fought against Operation X’s release.
-Dujardin has already lost plenty of sponsorship deals “worth millions”, says Stanstall.
+Andreas Helgstrand, who owns the highly esteemed stables, is at the helm of a multimillion-pound empire, and fought against Operation X’s release.
+Dujardin has already lost plenty of sponsorship deals “worth millions”, says Stansall.

-This time it was a whistleblower who exposed Dujardin, submitting the video taken two and a half years ago during a paid-for training session, via her lawyer, Stephen Wensing.
-She is now facing a Tonya Harding effect of sorts as she faces being accused of deliberately trying to sabotage Dujardin’s shot at gold in Paris.
+This time it was a whistleblower who exposed Dujardin, submitting footage taken two and a half years ago during a paid-for training session, via her lawyer, Stephen Wensing.
+She is now facing a Tonya Harding effect of sorts, as she is accused of trying to sabotage Dujardin’s shot at gold in Paris.

-Wensing said that she made it public in an attempt to “save dressage”, which the official governing body of the sport, British Dressage, said they found “somewhat disingenuous, given that it was time to cause maximum damage to our sport” in a statement issued on Thursday.
+Wensing said that she made it public in an attempt to “save dressage”, which the official governing body of the sport, British Dressage, said they found “somewhat disingenuous, given that it was timed to cause maximum damage to our sport”.

-Since her documentary aired, “the response from the industry has been mixed”, she says.
+Since Klubien’s documentary aired, “the response from the industry has been mixed”, she says.
 “Some have expressed shock and dismay, calling for immediate reforms and better oversight to ensure horse welfare.

-“However there has also been resistance and attempts to downplay the findings.”
+“However, there has also been resistance along with attempts to downplay the findings.”

-Will an investigation into Dujardin change dressage?
-Tighter (now lacking) regulations are key if changes are to be made, says Bass.
-But ultimately she and others want to see dressage to be resigned to the history books.
+Will an investigation of Dujardin change dressage?
+Tighter regulations will be key if changes are to be made, says Bass.
+But ultimately, she and others want to see dressage consigned to the history books.

 Klubien says that the culture of dressage behind the stable doors was hiding in plain sight.
 “I believe many knew deep down that what was happening was wrong,” she says.
 Let’s hope the time has come when they can no longer turn a blind eye.